 The SQL where clause is used to describe the condition at the time of data retrieval from a single table or by combining multiple tables together.
 It helps to return a value from the table once the condition is fulfilled.
 Hence, the Where clause retrieves needed parameters only and rest other parameters are violated.
 SQL also used logical conditions with Where clause like

-Conclusion: This is pretty much it.
+This is pretty much it.
 I am sure if you read this blog before your interview, you will ace that one question which is the favorite of the interviewers.
+It has become very important for you to learn about the various joins and there differences.
+According to Google ‘having vs where SQL’ is one of the most searched items in SQL server domain , join an online learning platform and grab a great job.
 Good Luck!

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.